mlflow/mlflow/docs/source/models.rst

 adding custom python code to ML models.
 For more information, see the :ref:`custom Python models documentation <custom-python-models>`.

+For information on how to store a custom model from a python script (models from code functionality), see the `guide to models from code <model/models-from-code.html>`_ for the recommended approaches.

 How To Load And Score Python Function Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~